-The communications port is designed to connect to the standard iNTELLiTROL RS-485 communications bus.
+The communications interface is designed to connect to the standard iNTELLiTROL RS-485 communications bus.
 This may be a cable or radio telemetry system or an installation where many boards are attached to the one radio/modem/laptop/PC.
+(For connection to a modem, a separate modem interface card (MIC) will also be required.)

 The five pin Phoenix connector located adjacent to the battery connector is used for the RS-485 communications interface.